veredsil/sentflood/README.md

     generated calling step1_water_probability_per_image_persplit() in step1_stats.py

 ###  Step 2 - Using NDWI to predict water
-The per-pixel probability of water is computed using the NDWI index (specifically using B03 and B08 bands).
+The probability of water per-pixel is computed using the NDWI index (specifically using B03 and B08 bands):

+NDWI = (B03 - B08) / (B03 + B08)

 The optimal NDWI index threshold is found using MCC on the training set.
 Results are evaluated on the test and Bolivia splits.

 <div>
   <img src="sentfloods/output/step2_ndwi_hist_water_dry_trainvalid.png" height="256" hspace=3 >